clemsos/writings/_quora/2018-12-11-Why-have-the-French-turned-so-solidly-and-violently-against-their-democratically-elected-President-Emmanuel-Macron-in-such-a-short-period-of-time.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Why have the French turned so solidly and violently against their democratically elected President, Emmanuel Macron, in such a short period of time? - Quora
+    Why have the French turned so solidly and violently against their democratically elected President, Emmanuel Macron, in such a short period of time? - Quora
 ---